Sweet Rice Bulgogi is bulgogi that is crispy and delicious!

-Chapsal (sweet rice) Bulgogi is not a dish commonly found in your average Korean home and there are very few restaurants even in Seoul that serve this dish.
+Chapsal Bulgogi or Sweet rice Bulgogi is not a dish commonly found in your average Korean home and there are very few restaurants even in Seoul that serve this dish.
 I actually searched Korean websites and found only few recipes–none of them like my version here.
 Other recipes all marinate the beef first (same as regular bulgogi) and then coat it with sweet rice flour before frying in plain oil.

 - 1 lb thinly sliced top sirloin or other tenderloin

 - 2/3 C sweet rice flour (just need enough to coat)